How Can I Help?

 There is a saying that “you don’t know what you don’t know.”
-When you have a third party, a trained coach, counselor, referee in the room, new things come to light.
+You have probably been trying so hard, probably for years, that it may seem you’ve tried it all.
+But when you have a third party, a trained coach, counselor, referee in the room, new things come to light.
 Probably the most important thing I offer couples is a third pair of eyes and ears.
 I can translate what you can’t get each other to hear.
 And I do it in a quiet, safe space where each person is honored.
 I’m not a judge looking for the “bad guy.”
 I’m looking for whatever is overlooked, that piece of the puzzle that the two of you keep missing when your argument doesn’t get resolved.

 The problem with putting off the solution is that, in relationships, things usually get worse.
 Sure, problems come and go, and some years may be worse than others.
 Life happens.
 But when the pattern of communication is a problem, things can keep heading downhill.
 Getting help early can spell the difference between tolerating each other and feeling truly connected.
 It can also help you reverse course so that you can avoid losing the relationship altogether.
 The old adage “ignore it and it will go away” can really come true.
-But what will “go away” is a person you have loved and wanted in your life.
+But what will “go away” is a person you love and the life you planned together.

 Marriage Counseling: Emotionally Focused Couples Therapy Works!

 In fact, the field of marriage counseling has really grown and improved by leaps and bounds over the past 20 years.
 That’s good news because it was not so great for far too long.
 Time, experience, research and insight have greatly expanded what we can do to help couples not only break negative cycles but thrive.
 EFT is a highly researched, effective, proven method to help couples overcome problems and reconnect.